akelleh/causality/causality/estimation/README.md

 > matcher.estimate_ATE(X, 'd', 'y', {'z1': 'c', 'z2': 'c', 'z3': 'c'})
 -0.00011
 ```
 and so we get the right average treatment effect (within measurement error).
-Bootstrap error bars are coming soon.
+If you pass the argument `bootstrap=True` to the `estimate_ATE` method, it will return a 95\% confidence interval (bootstrap estimate) for the ATE.
+Bootstrap methods tend to be [conservative](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4260115/).

 Here, we put in a dataframe, `X`, that contains a binary treatment assignment column, `'d'`, an outcome column, `'y'`, and a dictionary of variables to control for.
 The keys are the names of the columns to use for controlling, and the values are one of `('c', 'o', 'u')` corresponding to continuous, ordered discrete, or unordered discrete variables, respectively.